 I put up with narcissistic behavior from a family member ’cause it’s all I had known.
-That’s what families are like, right?
+I thought: “that’s what families are like, aren’t they?”

 Discussions were battlefields; things could go well for a while, then from nowhere would come criticisms and put-downs.
 There were passive-aggressive insults, sneers, calculated rages out of the blue.
 Then they’d pull back, play nice, shift blame.
 I’d feel relieved and naively think things would be okay from now on.
 I got hooked into the cycle again.

 But, we were family, right?
 We had to stick together, no matter the havoc created and the distress caused.

 So I continued to analyze and rationalize it all away.